sysmake-dev/pchs-jrotc-case-study/notes/design_decisions.md

 ## Activity-Based Gallery Organization

-**Decision:** Organize the gallery by activity rather than by school year.
+**Decision:** Organize the gallery by activity instead of by school year.

 **Reasoning:**